Create and manage an enterprise design system with Justinmind

-Design systems are changing the way design teams – and whole organizations – work.
-Read on to find out what they are, why they work, and how to set up and start using a design system.
+Enterprise design systems are changing the way we work.
+Find out what they are, why they work, and how to set up a design system.

 We asked Justinmind’s chief designer, Sergi Arevalo, to describe design systems, and we couldn’t have put it better ourselves: